jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Mass-production started in Britain and America.
 Big Government helped guide and regulate the Big Business that were running the factories.
 Corporations kept growing and installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.

-If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age.
-Mass-production only lets a few companies exist.

-However, when you look at the video clips above, it's easy to realize something very important, and obvious too.
+However, when you look at the video clips above, it's easy to realize something very important.
 We don't ride horses anymore.
 Nor do we work shoulder to shoulder sewing dresses.
 In fact, we live in the world our ancestors dreamed of making.
-We have pave roads, sanitation systems, fresh water in our hoems, steel reinforced buildings.
+We have pave roads, sanitation systems, fresh water in our homes, steel reinforced buildings.

-All because those who came before us upgraded to Left/Right philosophies, and adopted to the era of mass-production.
-Their willingness to evolve got us to the Internet Age.

-And now that we're here, we've unlocked a new economic policy.

-The era of mass-collaboration.
+However, the era of mass-production is where antagonists want us to stay.

+## Holdover

+As a kid, I helped my family clean office buildings.
+My simple role was to pick up the garbage and recycling bins.
+Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
+Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
+Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

+This little story helps explain an important point.

+We don't work on the assembly line with bulky steam engines or massive presses.
+Much of industrial production is automated (or, sadly, outsourced).
+Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
+And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

+Yet, we still value the micro-management of the production line.
+In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
+Although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.

+Regardless, this is where antagonists come from.
+They're well-paid by the Industrial Age, and thus try to keep it alive as long as they can.

+Even if it drives our economy to shit, and makes our jobs suck.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/FavorableDamagedFirefly'" target="_blank" class="button small">Reader</a>

+_Digital technology automated much manufacturing and office work.
+But we've held onto the management culture of the era of mass-production.
+"Suffering" based employment will go away in the era of mass-collaboration.
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Upgrade

+And that puts Left/Right and the era of mass-production in context.
+Together, they brought us up from poverty.
+Yet, like everything in the game of civilization, it wasn't supposed to last forever.

+Technological evolutions means we must upgrade our politics and economics too.
+Enter the Internet age.

+In fact, the Internet Age seeded itself a long time ago.
+Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
+At the same time, writers like H.G.
+Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

+These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
+Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became actual products on store shelves.

+Here started the Internet Age.
+And it transformed the world just as much as science fiction said it would.

+With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
+It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
+One modern person easily has all these capabilities at her disposal.
+An Internet Age person can be very self-sufficient.

-Digital devices enable a new economic policy, one that fosters not a competition, but collaboration.
-We can readily share and contribute to each other's work because as already discussed, digital property never spoils and it can be accessed from anywhere.
+Digital devices thus enable a new economic policy, one that fosters not a ceaseless competition like in the Industrial Age, but digital collaboration.
+We can readily share and contribute to each other's work to our mutual benefit, because, as already discussed, digital property never spoils and it can be accessed from anywhere.

 There's good reason for everyone to collaborate.
 Working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.